-how to improve outcomes have come from research with premature infants children who have lived in international orphanages (Healy, 2002).
-The care of premature babies newborns with traumatic preand post-birth histories provides clues about how to foster sensory integration in the nervous system. instance, very early development, Occupational Therapists (OTs) working in the NICU may diagnose premature babies with Sensory Defensiveness.
+how to improve outcomes have come from research with premature infants and children who have lived in international orphanages (Healy, 2002).
+The care of babies premature and newborns with traumatic pre- and post-birth histories provide clues about how to foster sensory integration in the nervous system.
+For instance, very early in development, Occupational Therapists (OTs) working in the NICU may diagnose premature babies with Sensory Defensiveness.
 The OTs help the parents understand how to relate with their babies.
 Often, these preemies need a quiet environment with less sensory input.
 In an effort to connect, parents often give babies too much-too much talking, proximity, and movement.
 What these tiny, highly sensitive beings need is soft, slow input that feels safe for their immature and already-taxed nervous systems.

 Through the actions and sensitivities that support secure attachment from conception through infancy, parents in general can help improve the outcomes for any infant.
-When parents can read the cues of their infants and respond to their needs with warm accurate care, they will be able to sense how to carry, touch, gently move them in different directions, and generally be aware of how the tone and pitch of the voice is being Research, as well as personal received. observation, indicates that infants are generally wonderful teachers for their parents, showing caregivers what they need, how much of it feels good, and when to stop.
-Infants often stop crying when picked up, which may indicate that they need the movement and/or touch/pressure to help modulate their sensory systems; babies also look away when overstimulated with eve contact.
-Some of the ways that parents can stimulate and/or soothe their infants are by baby wearing in a sling, massaging the body during a baby's quiet alert moments where the skinto-skin contact reduces cortisol and increases oxytocin, and breastfeeding, which exercises the muscles of the tongue, lip, and jaw.
-In addition to the nutritional and immune system benefits, breastfeeding also helps stimulate all the sphincter muscles of the body cavities, including the pupils of the eyes, which later may translate into a better capacity to focus (Gross-Loh, 2006; Bluestone, 2006).
+When parents can read the cues of their infants and respond to their needs with warm accurate care, they will be able to sense how to carry, touch, gently move them in different directions, and generally be aware of how the tone and pitch of the voice is being received.
+Research, as well as personal observation, indicates that infants are generally wonderful teachers for their parents, showing caregivers what they need, how much of it feels good, and when to stop.
+Infants often stop crying when picked up, which may indicate that they need the movement and/or touch/pressure to help modulate their sensory systems; babies also look away when over stimulated with eye contact.
+Some of the ways that parents can stimulate and/or soothe their infants are by baby wearing in a sling, massaging the body during a baby's quiet alert moments where the skin-toskin contact reduces cortisol and increases oxytocin, and breastfeeding. which exercises the muscles of the tongue, lip, and jaw.
+In addition to the nutritional and immune system benefits, breastfeeding also helps stimulate all the sphincter muscles of the body cavities, including the pupils of the eyes, which later may translate into a better capacity to focus 2006: (Gross-Loh.

+Bluestone, 2006).
 As parents, we can provide the safe, warm contact that encourages optimal integration throughout the brain.